STK101/line_balancing_scheduler/README.md

 5) Line 1 and Line 2 Division of SKUs - Not Started

 ## APC Handling
-A. Just before some packet - Super Sku
+1. Just before some packet - Super Sku
-B. X hours before some packet - Need to add a time component to our paint scheduler (need time required to paint an sku + changeover time etc to predict the right time to make APC)
+2. X hours before some packet - Need to add a time component to our paint scheduler (need time required to paint an sku + changeover time etc to predict the right time to make APC)